Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Ahrefs vs Semrush: Broken Link Analysis

-Both Ahrefs and Semrush allow you to run reports that list the broken links on your website so that you can take steps to remove, fix or edit these as appropriate.
+Both Ahrefs and Semrush allow you to run backlink analysis reports that list the broken links on your website so that you can take steps to remove, fix or edit these as appropriate.

-Ahrefs makes it really easy to find any broken links.
-Simply enter the URL you want to look at in the Site Explorer address bar, and you will see the information you need on the dashboard.
+Ahrefs makes it really easy to find any broken links through their backlink analysis data.
+Simply enter the URL you want to look at in the Site Explorer address bar, and you will see the backlink analysis information you need on the dashboard.

 You’ll be able to find out which pages on your website contain broken links and also analyze other sites for suitable opportunities for people to link to you instead of a potentially broken link on their site.
 This is a great way to build your own backlink profile.